How to Look Thinner on Zoom

-The use of the shade and shadow in contouring helps conceal or at least minimize the areas of your face that you think need reduction.
+The use of shade and shadow in contouring helps conceal or at least minimize the areas of your face that you think need reduction.
 You can also highlight the areas of your face that can help make it look smaller.

 A slimmer face is not a problem on camera when you know how to use your makeup properly.
 You can use makeup to drastically improve your appearance as you see fit, especially during a video conference.

 With men, the same thing goes for an angled beard.
-This can hide a double chin and contours the jawline when well-trimmed.
+This can hide a double chin and contour the jawline when well-trimmed.
 Beards can make your face appear longer even if you have a round one.

 Kybella Treatment To Look Thinner- Kybella Reduces Chin Fat Deposits

 We have already discussed the tricks that you can easily use to immediately look thinner on zoom.
 However, if you want to go beyond camera angles, contours, and clothing and make changes to really reduce fat deposits, sags, facial lines and wrinkles, without surgery, read on..